Tag Archives: Nick Offerman

 Set in a rundown hotel with a dark past, Bad Times At Hotel El Royale, the story of seven strangers with secrets to bury and one last shot at redemption is a movie I can’t say I enjoyed a lot.

-There were moments of beautiful cinematography and the absolutely divine brown suede coat on Dakota Johnson’s characters back.
+There were moments of beauty, including the cinematography and the absolutely divine brown suede coat/jacket on Dakota Johnson’s character’s back.
 I also liked the pay-off in regards to the story of Miles Miller, the one hotel employee, and what he was found to be capable of.
-Even though all the characters were well-acted, it was only really Miller, who’s story most intrigued me, and luckily, kind of paid off in a way that thrilled and surprised.
+Yet, even though all the characters were portrayed well by the actors, it was only really Miles Miller whose story most intrigued me.

-As for what I liked quite a bit less in director Drew Goddard’s film, I didn’t enjoy the way the story was structured.
-As a result I was annoyed by how pointless continuing to watch felt at times.
-The film’s length, pace, basically the absence of a thoroughly engaging structure / natural flow for the entirety of the movie were the key lowlights.
+As for other things I liked quite a bit less in director Drew Goddard’s film, I didn’t enjoy the way the story was structured.
+As a result, I was annoyed by how pointless continuing to watch felt at times.
+The film’s length, pace, and the absence of a thoroughly engaging and natural flow for the entirety of the movie were the key lowlights.

 I say, if you’re really curious, give Bad Times at Hotel El Royale a chance.
 Perhaps you’ll find much to love.
 For me, my mind often went to other movies I’ve seen that featured many characters, yet remained thrillingly engaging throughout.
 I just wish I could name an even more comparable example than Magnolia (1999) right now.